Associated Methods

-The HQS Bath Mapper needs to be used in conjunction with the open-source HQS quantum computing library struqture, designed for representing Hamiltonians and physical models.
-These objects are used for inputs or outputs of all the functions described below.
+The HQS Bath Mapper must be used in conjunction with the open-source HQS quantum computing library struqture, which is designed to represent Hamiltonians and physical models.
+These objects are used as inputs or outputs of all the functions described below.

 The functionalities associated with the SpinBRNoiseOperator and FermionBRNoiseOperator of the the Bath Mapper are described in this section.